 Gregory Morton, PhD

 Principal InvestigatorDr.
-Morton is a Research Associate Professor of Medicine at the UW Medicine Diabetes Institute at the University of Washington.
+Morton is a Research Professor of Medicine at the UW Medicine Diabetes Institute at the University of Washington.
 He received his PhD at Deakin University, Australia under the supervision of Dr. Greg Collier, and subsequently completed a post-doctoral research fellowship in the laboratory of Dr. Michael Schwartz within the Division of Metabolism, Endocrinology and Nutrition at the University of Washington, Seattle.
 His work has been funded by the NIH and other sources and focuses on the mechanisms whereby the brain regulates energy balance and glucose metabolism and how defects in this control system contribute to the development of obesity, insulin resistance and diabetes.
 In addition, Dr. Morton is Director of the UW Medicine Energy Balance Core, co-Director of the NIDDK-funded Diabetes, Obesity and Metabolism Training Grant and serves on several local and national committees.

 Jennifer Deem, PhD